geoffrich/seattlejs-slides-2023/slides.md

 layout: center
 ---

-- optimized build
+- optimized build (tree shaking, minification, module preloading)
-- code splitting
+- code splitting (JS and CSS)
 - extremely fast dev server with HMR

 <br>
 ... with no config required on your part

 <!--
+- tree shaking - remove unused code from bundle
+- module preloading - no import waterfalls

 And SvelteKit can't take the credit here
 -->